hecnguyen/Customer-Segmentation/README.md

 • Explore strategies to boost sales during spring and summer by promoting seasonal clothing with spring and summer themes

-• Montana stands out with a remarkable number of customers, indicating a thriving consumer market</p>
+• Montana stands out with a remarkable number of customers, indicating a thriving consumer market.
+Continue to drive sales growth in this region</p>